daryllxd/lifelong-learning/programming/ruby/rails/rails-guides/controller-action-controller-overview.md

 	  end
 	end

-What happens that if a user goes to `/clients/new`, Rails will create an instance of `ClientsController` and run the `new` method.
+If a user goes to `/clients/new`, Rails will create an instance of `ClientsController` and run the `new` method.

 ## Parameters